 - sparkling blueberry vodka lemonade – a classic summer beverage gets a sparkling makeover with this creative cocktail.

-- blueberry lemon drop martinis - make a flavorful martini using this syrup, vodka, and lemon juice!
+- blueberry lemon drop martini – make a flavorful martini using this syrup, vodka, and lemon juice!

-- blueberry mojitos- berries and mint work very well together!
+- blueberry mojito– berries and mint work very well together!
 Use your syrup to give a blueberry twist to this classic rum cocktail!

-You can also use this liquid sweetener to add fruity flavor to non-alcoholic beverages and mocktail recipes!
-I love using it in iced coffee.
+You can also use this liquid sweetener to add fruity flavor to your favorite beverages without alcohol!
+I especially love using it in iced coffee and iced tea!

 - blueberry lemonade – add this simple syrup to a lemonade recipe instead of granulated sugar for a berry twist!